 At one time Exmouth had four cinemas.
-Only one survives today, the Savoy.
+Only one survives today, the Savoy, managed by Scott Cinemas.

 The Savoy Cinema on Rolle Street was previously the Public Hall.

 The Forum Cinema on the Parade opened as the New Picture House in the 1920s on the site of the Little Theatre.
-It closed in the 1960s(?), becoming a bingo hall, the Elite Social Club and currently (2016) Fever & Boutique Night Club.
+It closed in the 1960s(?), becoming a bingo hall, the Elite Social Club, Fever & Boutique Night Club and currently (2020) Popworld.